You Really Need The Spice Guide for Vegan Cooking

 Cumin is earthy, smoky and nutty.
 It is used in Spanish, Mexican, Indian, Caribbean and Asian cuisine.
 Cumin pairs well with coriander, chili powder, cinnamon, oregano, ginger, turmeric, and garlic.
 Use it with eggplant, tomatoes, potatoes, onions, bell peppers, lentils and beans.
 Add it to curries, soups, sauces, chilis, rice, marinades, stews, and tacos.
 Use cumin in Tacos Sin Carne, Kale with Caramelized Onions and Cumin, and Eggplant Slices with Tahini-Cumin Sauce.

 Fennel is sweet and tastes like licorice.
 It is often used in Italian cuisine.
 Fennel pairs well with garlic, oregano, and red pepper flakes.
-Use it with tomatoes, eggplant, potatoes, oranges and beets.
-Add it to vegan sausages, tomato sauce, pasta and breads.
-Try this Beet, Fennel and Lime Pate, Sauteed Spinach in Tomato Fennel Sauce and Arugula Fennel Salad with Creamy Lemon Dressing.
+Use it with tomatoes, eggplant, potatoes, oranges, and beets.
+Add it to vegan sausages, tomato sauce, pasta, and bread.
+Try this Beet, Fennel, and Lime Pate, Sauteed Spinach in Tomato Fennel Sauce, and Arugula Fennel Salad with Creamy Lemon Dressing.

-This are only a few ,find more here > Guide for Vegan Cooking
+These are only a few; find more here > Guide for Vegan Cooking

 More about Spice Discover Ten Super Spices That Help To Lose Weight